overdev/raylibpyctbg/README.md

 - `--document`: Generates an API reference of this Python binding in markdown

   The file will be created in the same directory of the binding `.py` file.
-You can se an [example](output/RLAPI_REFERENCE.md) in the _./output_ directory.
+You can see an [example](output/RLAPI_REFERENCE.md) in the _./output_ directory.

 ## Customization